fixthestatusquo/proca/docs/config.md

 ### `stripe`: dict

 Configures Stripe for card donations.
 See the Stripe documentation for getting the [publishable API key](https://stripe.com/docs/keys).
-Subscriptions rely on a Product - see the documenation for [creating a product](https://stripe.com/docs/billing/prices-guide#manage-products).
+Subscriptions rely on a Product - see the documenation for [creating a product](https://stripe.com/docs/billing/prices-guide#manage-products). if you want, set up the testKey too, that will be used if the widget is in test mode (?proca_test is true)

 Create the Product with a 1 € / month price.